 - Once the service account has been created, under Actions select Manage keys.

 - Select ADD KEY -> Create new key and then choose JSON as your key type.
 After creation, your JSON key will automatically be downloaded as a file.
+You will need this key later.

 Deleting resources on GCP via Porter may result in dangling resources.
 After clicking delete, please make sure to check your GCP console to see if all resources have properly been removed.
 You can remove any dangling resources via either the GCP console or the gcloud CLI.